 Appropriate Vaccine Usage

-This tells you the percentage of patients that were administered the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This indicates the percentage of residents who have received the flu and pneumonia vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy